Approximate dates for key events in the Early Church

 DATE FOR PAUL’S CONVERSION

-Paul mentioned that he visited Jerusalem three years after his conversion (Gal.
-1:16-18).
-Then he continued, “fourteen years after I went up again to Jerusalem with Barnabas, and took Titus with me also” (Gal.
-2:1).
-It is assumed that he is counting 14 years after his conversion, not 14 years after his previous visit, since his conversion was the key event in his life.
-It is furthermore assumed that this second visit to Jerusalem does not refer to the Jerusalem Council of AD 49/50, because after the visit in Gal.
-2:1 Peter was still vacillating over the question of circumcision of the Gentiles (Gal.
-2:7-14), while at the Jerusalem Council everybody—Including Peter—agreed that circumcision of the Gentiles was unnecessary (Acts 15:7-11).
-The Jerusalem visit in Gal.
-2:1 therefore occurred before the Acts 15 Jerusalem Council.
-It could have been the earlier visit in AD 46, when he went with relief for those stricken by the famine.
+Paul mentioned that he visited Jerusalem three years after his conversion (Gal 1:16-18).
+Then he continued, “fourteen years after I went up again to Jerusalem with Barnabas, and took Titus with me also” (Gal 2:1).
+It is assumed that, because his conversion was the key event in his life, he is counting 14 years after his conversion, not 14 years after his previous visit.
+It is furthermore assumed that this second visit to Jerusalem does not refer to the Jerusalem Council of AD 49/50, because after the visit in Gal 2:1 Peter was still vacillating over the question of circumcision of the Gentiles (Gal 2:7-14), while at the Jerusalem Council everybody—Including Peter—agreed that circumcision of the Gentiles was unnecessary (Acts 15:7-11).
+The Jerusalem visit in Gal 2:1, therefore, occurred before the Acts 15 Jerusalem Council.
+It could have been the earlier visit in AD 46 when he went with relief for those stricken by the famine.
 Subtracting 14 years from AD 46 we get AD 32 as the date for Paul’s conversion.
-This is a very early date, only two years after the first possible date for Pentecost, when church was founded.
+This is a very early date, only two years after the first possible date for Pentecost when the church was founded.

 - Early Church – List of all articles in the current series

 - All articles – List of all article series on this website